NeilWJames/simple-taxonomy-refreshed/docs/usage.md

 This data can be entered or amended in the appropriate Taxonomy maintenance screen.

 See the [example page](./example.md) for a specific example of the function usage.

+### Rename Taxonomy Slug

+This tool allows the slug for a custom taxonomy to be renamed.

+It also gives the option to change the query_var and rewrite slug (if that function is active).

+As part of the update all its terms and their usages will be updated to remain in the taxonomy.